vrsp05/STEM-Camp-RC-Car/docs/programming/programming_instructions.md

 1. **Open a Browser:** Open a web browser on your phone or computer (like Safari, Chrome, or Edge).
 2. **Type the Secret Address:** Tap on the search bar at the very top of your screen, type in exactly **192.168.4.1**, and hit Enter.
-3. **Start Driving:** The screen will load your custom dashboard!
+3. **Start Driving:** The screen will load your custom dashboard.
 You should immediately see a live video feed from the front of your car.
 Use the D-pad buttons to steer, and play with the sliders to turn on your headlights!

 ## Using the Web Interface